david-driscoll/david-driscoll.github.io/_posts/2015/2015-04-03-dependency-injection-with-dnx-aka-aspnet5.md

         _context = context;
     }
 }

-// Somewhere else
-serviceProvider.GetService<MyController>(); // Or service location is done for you elsewhere...
 ```

 What [Inversion of Control](http://en.wikipedia.org/wiki/Inversion_of_control) means is that your class no longer needs to understand how to construct it's dependencies.
 Instead the Container will hand you a list of dependencies for you to use.